Skip to content

 Other family units may be eligible – email eligibility@usa.utah.edu with any questions.

-Single graduate students are housed in either Spruce graduate housing or Medical Plaza.
-All residents and roommates must meet the student eligibility requirements.
+Single graduate students are housed in Spruce graduate housing.

 Housing of persons other than those listed above is not allowed without prior written approval from the Director or his/her designee.

 By signing the Rental Agreement the resident certifies that they will maintain their eligibility and that only eligible family members or roommates will reside in the apartment.
-It is the resident's responsibility to notify the Main Office in writing if there is any change of occupants.
+It is the resident's responsibility to notify the Main Office in writing if there is any change of occupants; any new occupants must be approved by the Main Office.

 See Investigations, Charges, and Convictions of Criminal Conduct policy and Sex Offender policy.